msphan/DigitalShapeFitting/Optimal2DDigitalAnnulusFitting/README.md

 - The complexity is *N^(n+1)logN*, where *N* is the number of points (inliers+outliers) and *n* is the dimension of point.
-- The code works well but the runtime need to be improved.
+- The code works well but the runtime need to be improved for large number of points.

 ## How to use test.py